Stop Uploading Test Data in Plain Text: Practical Strategies for Mitigating Data Contamination by Evaluation Benchmarks: Conclusions

 \section{Conclusions}

-This paper serves foremost as a call to action to encrypt all evaluation data uploaded to the internet or otherwise evade automatic crawling with gating mechanisms, to withhold from sending unseen evaluation data to closed API models without exclusion controls, to reassess internet-derived evaluation data, and to enrich the discussion around possible robust strategies under more strict assumptions like adversarial actors or negligent actors.
+This paper serves foremost as a call to action to encrypt all evaluation data uploaded to the internet or otherwise evade automatic crawling with gating mechanisms; to withhold from sending unseen evaluation data to closed API models without exclusion controls; to reassess internet-derived evaluation data; and to enrich the discussion around possible robust strategies under more strict assumptions like adversarial actors or negligent actors.
+We call on the research community to address the issue of data contamination to the best of our ability.

-Although the two scenarios in this work are prevalent and challenging, they are not insurmountable---NLP researchers can and should take action to maintain the integrity of the evaluation of the tools used in our research.
-Depending on the scenario, mitigation strategies can be simple and straightforward to implement, as with Strategy~1.
-We call on the research community to devise additional strategies for various scenarios in order to reduce data contamination.
 In particular, we should be conscious of who and what can access our test data.